-Illinois has a law which requires certain professionals to make reports of suspected abuse of adults age 60 or older or people with disabilities age 18-59 who are unable, due to dysfunction, to report for themselves.
+Illinois has a law which requires certain professionals to make reports of suspected abuse of adults aged 60 or older or people with disabilities aged 18-59 who are unable, due to dysfunction, to report for themselves.

-This law applies to persons delivering professional services to adults age 60 or older or people with disabilities age 18-59.
+This law applies to people delivering professional services to adults aged 60 or older or people with disabilities aged 18-59.